ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 hugo.s
 ```

-Now lets try Impacket's GetNPUsers script to see if we can verify a true username:
+Now lets try Impacket's GetNPUsers script to see if we can verify a true username and/or dump some hashes:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Sauna]